gpoliko/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide auto approve flag eg. `terraform apply --auto-approve`.

+### Terraform Destroy

+`terraform destroy`
+This will destroy resources

+You can also use the auto approve flag to skip the approve prompt e.g. `terraform apply --auto-approve`

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.